Skip to main content

 After updating the firewall configuration, relaunch the Graphic Editor to confirm if the issue is resolved.

-Data discrepancies between Kameleoon and your analytics platform
+Data discrepancies between Kameleoon and third-party analytics platforms

-Kameleoon offers many out-of-the-box analytics integrations that measure the impact of your campaigns.
-However, you may see different results (visits, visitors, or conversions) between our reporting system and your analytics platform.
-Small variations are usually normal, even if your integration is correctly set up.
+Kameleoon offers many analytics integrations that measure campaign impact.
+However, you may see different results (such as visits, visitors, or conversions) between the Kameleoon reporting system and the third-party analytics platform.
+Small variations are usually normal, even if the integration is correctly set up.
 Different analytics platforms often define metrics or are configured differently.
-Some analytics platforms will not manage ITTP issues with the Safari browser, as Kameleoon does, and bot filtering rules will not be exactly the same.
-However, you should start looking for a problem as soon as you have a data discrepancy greater than 7-10%.
+Some analytics platforms do not manage ITP issues with the Safari browser, as Kameleoon does, and bot filtering rules are not identical.
+However, investigate discrepancies greater than 7–10%.